From Nike's foray into the maternity market to Target's stellar Q2 sales and Nordstom's Anniversary sale we unpack what's been shaping the industry.

 How has the retail landscape evolved over the past six weeks?
-Here’s the lowdown on the trends defining the industry and shaping the market.
+Here’s the lowdown on what’s defining the industry and shaping the market.

-We highlight how retailers are growing or slowing, digital and bricks & mortar strategies, product or category line expansions and industry happenings.
+We highlight how retailers are growing or slowing, digital and brick & mortar strategies, product or category line expansions and industry happenings.

 Want to see the analysis reports Zara, Puma and Marni take into their weekly meetings?
 Learn more here.